Housing Scams and How to Avoid Them

 - Deal locally / in-person.
 Remember – scammers don’t want to meet you face to face so they will always avoid this.
 If you are searching for housing remotely or from abroad don’t disclose this information upfront as you may become an easy victim for a scammer.
 Instead, ask if you can have a friend or relative view the apartment for you on your behalf (even if this is not true).
 A real landlord or owner will most often say ‘yes’ and offer a tour if they have the time.

 - Verify the listing address.
 Fake listings often do not exist at all.
 Do a basic Google Maps search and see if it shows up.
+Some listings may show up at the real (higher) price on another website.
 Rent controlled units in Berkeley show up online in a City database: Rent Board Search However, newer buildings, condos, single family homes, etc. may not show up in the rent board database so this search may be limited.
 A basic Google Search may still turn up the address and you may find old postings for the same apartment that are listed at a different price.
 Scammers frequently use old listings.

 Examples of Suspicious Listings

 ^^ ‘Application’ provided as a text message.
 Suspicious red flag to be wary of.
 Most property managers / landlords will have a proper form for renting a unit.
-“Do you drink?” is also also something that is rarely asked and may also be legally questionable.
+Odd grammar and misspellings (eg: ‘proffession’, ‘how long do you intend staying’).

 ^ Note the amenities included and the substantially below market rate.
-Also lack of pics, address, etc. Strange grammar “close position to bus station”.
+Also lack of pics, address, etc. Strange grammar “close position to bus station”, “inbox me”, “privately kitchen”.

 ^ Again, another advertisement that seems to good to be true.
 In this case the listing photos show the MLS logo on the upper corner indicating that they were taken from a realtor.
-The address for the building (Mark Twain Building) on College Avenue is a real location in Berkeley.
+The address for the building (Mark Twain Building) on College Avenue is a real location in Berkeley and has condos.
+The scam ad likely stole a previous condo sale listing for the building.

 ^ Example of picture taken from a suspicious advertisement.
 Note the text box ‘Furnished 1BR Berkeley’ is covering up the MLS logo.
 Sometimes you can right click the image and select ‘search Google for Image’ and do a reverse search.
 Google can sometimes show where the images were potentially taken from (not always possible)